-A solo key will cause all other keys to turn off when activated.
+A solo key causes all other keys to turn off when activated.
 You can assign one solo key.

-1. Select Solo, and then tap PGM.

-Tap Key displays.

-2. Tap a key.

-Both LEDs for the key will light red to confirm the assignment.
-Tap the key again if you made a mistake and want to remove the assignment.

-3. Tap CLR when finished.
+- 1. Select Solo, and then tap PGM.
+Tap Key displays. - Tap a key.
+Both LEDs for the key lights red to confirm the assignment.
+Tap the key again if you made a mistake and want to remove the assignment. - 3.
+Tap CLR when finished.
 Activating the solo key should now cause all other activated keys to turn off.
-The keys will turn back on again when you turn off the solo key.

-4. Run Service Menu, Save Cfg, to store the Solo setting.
+The keys turn back on again when you turn off the solo key. - 4.
+Run Service Menu, Save Cfg, to store the Solo setting.

-NOTE: The solo option will continue on a key even if you change the key assignment.
+NOTE: The solo option continues on a key even if you change the key assignment.